yurii-lysytsia/AirCollection/README_VIEW.md

 }
 ```

+There is the simplest example when you need to create table view cell with xib layouts.
+For more details see [DynamicTitleDescriptionTableViewCell](Example/Modules/DynamicTable/Cell/DynamicTitleDescriptionTableViewCell.swift) in my project example

 ### Implement `TextInputConfigurableView`
 Implementation is similar to previous steps but you have to implement `TextInputConfigurableView` instead `ModelConfigurableView` protocol (e.g we create table view cell with text field)
 ```swift